FlakM/blog/blog-static/content/posts/sqlx_caches_til.md

 @parse: 3
 ```

-Because the protocol here is strictly request then response, every arrow is one round trip.
-Call 0 is cold and pays two, `Parse` then `Bind`.
-Calls 1, 3 and 4 pay one — `Bind` alone against a statement the server already holds.
+The protocol here is strictly request then response, so every arrow is one round trip.
+Call 0 is cold and pays for two: `Parse`, then `Bind`.
+Calls 1, 3 and 4 pay for one.
+They only send `Bind` against a statement the server already holds.

-Call 2 is the one worth staring at.
-The only difference is a single extra placeholder in the `IN` list, and that is enough to make it a different cache key, a second `Parse`, and a second server-side statement.
-Call 3 then goes straight back to `sqlx_s_1`, undisturbed by the miss in between.
-The tail — six `Bind` against three `Parse` — is the whole thing in two numbers: `@bind` counts what you asked for, `@parse` counts what it cost.
+Call 2 is the interesting one.
+The only difference is one extra placeholder in the `IN` list.
+That is enough for a new cache key, another `Parse`, and another server-side statement.
+Call 3 goes straight back to `sqlx_s_1`.

+The final numbers tell the whole story: six `Bind` messages and three `Parse` messages. `@bind` counts what I asked for. `@parse` counts what it cost.

 | Call | Messages | Round trips |
 |---|---|---|